SyncfusionExamples/how-to-customize-style-of-the-scroll-viewer-in-wpf-datagrid/README.md

-# How to customize style of the scroll viewer in wpf datagrid?
+# How to customize style of the scroll viewer in WPF DataGrid (SfDataGrid)?

 This example illustrates how to customize style of the scroll viewer in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).